jakob-fyi/ng-adv/labs/lab-11/readme.md

     </script>
     ```

-    > Note: Reade more about [PerformanceObserver](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver) on MDN
+    > Note: Reade more about [PerformanceObserver](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver) on MDN and on [web.dev](https://web.dev/articles/user-centric-performance-metrics).

--   Execute Client and note the FCP value in the console:
+-   Execute Client and note the `First Contentful Paint (FCP)` value in the console:

     ```bash
     ng s -o
     ```

--   Execute Node Express on `http://localhost:4000` and compare FCP values and examine the html source.
+-   Execute Node Express on `http://localhost:4000` and compare `First Contentful Paint (FCP)` values and examine the html source.
 Also create Lighthouse Audit and compare time used for `Scripting`

     ```bash
     ng build
-    npm run serve:ssr:food-list-ssr
+    npm run serve:ssr:food-shop-ssr
     ```

+    >Note: If you get a warning that the maximum bundle size is exceeded, you can increase it by setting ` "maximumWarning": "550kb",` in `angular.json`.

 ## Use Pre-rendering

+- To save some time you will provided with the [artifacts](./food-shop-ssr-artifacts/) of this app:

     -   Add `food/food-model.ts` from artifacts folder
     -   Add `food/food.service.ts` from artifacts folder
     -   Add `food/shop-item.component.ts` from artifacts folder
     -   Add `food/food-list.component.ts` from artifacts folder
     -   Add `food/food-details.component.ts` from artifacts folder
--   Add `shared/number-picker.component.ts` from artifacts folder
+    -   Add `shared/number-picker.component.ts` from artifacts folder.
+The number picker is custom component that allows to be used as a form control because it implements `ControlValueAccessor` interface.
+To read more about it check [this article](https://blog.angular-university.io/angular-custom-form-controls/).
--   Add `euro.pipe.ts` from artifacts folder
+    -   Add `shared/euro.pipe.ts` from artifacts folder

-    > Note: After adding the files review the code and make sure you understand it.
+    > Note: After adding each file review the code and make sure you understand it.

+-   Run this simple mock shopping site to get familiar to it

 -   Add routes to `app.routes.ts`:

+    ```typescript
+    export const foodRoutes: Routes = [
+        {
+            path: '',
+            component: FoodListComponent,
+        },
+        {
+            path: 'food/:id',
+            component: FoodDetailsComponent,
+        }
+    ];
+    ```

 -   Create `routes.txt` in the root folder.
 It defines routes to pre-render: